cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 ### Solution 1: JSON schema validation with v8 (recommended)

-Version 8 of the lib greatly simplifies validation.
+Version 8 of the library greatly simplifies validation.
 So if you are not yet on v7, we strongly recommend you to to [upgrade to v8 directly](./MIGRATION_TO_V8.md), and to follow the [new validation guide](./VALIDATION.md) instead.

 ### Solution 2: custom validation (very painful)